sknakamura/ASCCI-GAME/README.md

 # ASCCI-GAME
-I made this game so you could know that my medium is queen gambit
+I made this game so you could know that my MEDIUM chess move is queen gambit